dokku/dokku/docs/deployment/continuous-integration/github-actions.md

 ```

-For further usage documentation and other advanced examples, see the entry on the [Github Marketplace](https://github.com/marketplace/actions/dokku).
+For further usage documentation and other advanced examples, see the entry on the [GitHub Marketplace](https://github.com/marketplace/actions/dokku).